Lyme Disease Diagnostic Blood Testing — What To Know

 - Antigen detection test: Detects a specific Lyme protein in body fluid (blood, urine, or joint fluid); can be useful for positively identifying patients who previously received a false negative.

-- Culture testing: A sample of blood or other fluid is collected by the lab, who then attempts to grow Lyme spirochetes from the sample.
+- Culture testing: A sample of blood or other fluid is collected by the lab, which then attempts to grow Lyme spirochetes from the sample.

 The above tests are less likely to be recommended by doctors than the ELISA test and the Western blot.
 If a patient suspects they may have Lyme disease but have received negative results on their antibody tests, it may be worthwhile to seek out a second opinion and acquire additional Lyme testing.